-There are two cursors types (see page 746) available for the displays, Cursor 1 and Cursor 2.
+There are two cursors types available for the displays, Cursor 1 and Cursor 2.
 You can move cursors with the multipurpose knobs or the cursor position controls in the Cursor Control window, or click and drag them to a new location.